-Software estimation — the phrase inspires fear in some, mania in others and exhaustion for those all too familiar with the infernal guessing game that it is.
+Software estimation -- the phrase inspires fear in some, mania in others, and exhaustion for those all too familiar with the infernal guessing game that it is.
 Most experienced developers have spent many a sleepless night toiling in agony over the cost of a complex software product.
 But why is estimation such a hassle?
 For many, the answer lies in the cone of uncertainty.

 The cone, first described by programming guru Steve McConnell, is like the software development equivalent of the Bermuda Triangle.
 It describes the low confidence a developer has at the beginning of a project regarding how long it will take and, more importantly, how much it will cost.
 Here’s an example of the cone, from Construx.

 Cost being the Y axis, you can see that there’s a very wide range of potential price points at the beginning when the developer has little to no knowledge of how challenging or time-consuming a project will be.
-Once development starts it becomes easier to see the finish line, but that doesn’t matter to a customer who wants a price tag up front.
+Once development starts it becomes easier to see the finish line, but that doesn’t matter to a customer who wants a price tag upfront.

 And that’s where the biggest problem with estimation lies.
 Clients don’t always understand these difficulties, and there are pitfalls that can come along with bad estimation.
 Aim too low and you might be stuck with an enormous project on a tight budget.
 Fly too close to the sun and you might scare off business.
-So how do you find the warm spot?
+So how do you find a warm spot?
 Here are a few strategies that help us navigate the cone of uncertainty.

 Part One: For Clients